-In 2015, healthcare spending in the United States (U.S.) reached \$3.2 trillion or approximately \$9,990 per person.
-This represented a 5.8% increase over 2014 spending levels and expenditures related to private health insurance, hospital care, physician services, and clinical services were the primary contributors.
-Despite this high level of spending, the U.S. continues to rank below other developed countries for health outcomes including lower life expectancy and greater prevalence of chronic diseases.
-Healthcare quality is also an issue with the U.S. falling behind other developed countries in the quality domains of effective care, safe care, coordinated care, and patient-centered care.
-The contributing factors to these concerning trends are as complex as the healthcare system itself and include physician practice patterns, regional market influences, and access to care.
-By improving efficiency, there is potential to simultaneously reduce the rate of cost growth and improve the quality of care provided.
+In 2015, healthcare spending in the United States reached \$3.2 trillion or approximately \$9,990 per person.5 This represented a 5.8 percent increase over 2014 spending levels, and expenditures related to private health insurance, hospital care, physician services, and clinical services were the primary contributors.6 Despite this high level of spending, the U.S. continues to rank below other developed countries for health outcomes including lower life expectancy and greater prevalence of chronic diseases.7 Healthcare quality is also an issue with the U.S. falling behind other developed countries in the quality domains of effective care, safe care, coordinated care, and patient-centered care.8 The factors contributing to these concerning trends are as complex as the healthcare system itself and include physician practice patterns, regional market influences, and access to care.
+Improving efficiency has the potential to simultaneously reduce the rate of cost growth and improve the quality of care provided.

-As ongoing health reform efforts focus on expanding coverage, increasing access to care, and reducing costs, it is important to understand the current use of resources in the healthcare system in the context of quality, preferably health outcomes.
-Recent legislation including the Improving Medicare Post-Acute Care Transformation Act (IMPACT) of 2014, and the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA) require the use of resource use measures to support payment reform efforts.
+As reducing costs continues to be a focus of healthcare reform, it is important to understand the current use of resources in the healthcare system as it relates to quality-especially how resource use relates to health outcomes.
+Recent legislation-including the Improving Medicare Post-Acute Care Transformation Act (IMPACT) of 2014, and the Medicare Access & CHIP Reauthorization Act of 2015 (MACRA)-requires the use of resource use measures to support payment reform efforts.
 Resource use measures will also be included on the physician compare website, and will ultimately be included in the Merit-based Incentive Payment System (MIPS) for physicians.
-Identifying and providing incentives for providers to deliver efficient care (i.e., high quality, lower-cost) requires quality measures as well as cost and resource use measures.
+Identifying and providing incentives for providers to deliver efficient care (i.e., high quality, lower cost) requires quality measures as well as cost and resource use measures.
 Such measures position the healthcare system to evaluate the efficiency of care and stimulate changes in practice to improve efficiency.